natoo-chow/minimatlab/README.md

 # usage 1 Mini-MATLAB

 This guide is going to lead you through the basic usage of plot_package, which is a powerful tool for function plotting.
+Note that if you put your mouse on the function name, you can see its docstring for more information.

 0. cheat sheet
 | Category   | Function                  | Example Usage                              |